 You can also take other precautions to protect your health and the health of others.

 • Test for respiratory infection before leaving, during the trip, and once you return.
-Testing is especially important before visiting people who are at high risk of severe illness from a respiratory infection.
+Testing is especially important before visiting people who are at risk of severe illness from a respiratory infection.

 • Consider wearing a mask in crowded or poorly ventilated indoor spaces, like on public transportation, on airplanes, and in transport hubs.